Techsupport254/tabitha-project/README.md

-# NewChem - AI-Powered Healthcare Assistant
+# AI Medicine Prescription System - AI-Powered Healthcare Assistant

 ![alt text](image.png)

 ![alt text](image-1.png)

-NewChem is an intelligent healthcare management system developed for Uzuri Chem Pharmacy in Thika, Kenya.
+AI Medicine Prescription System is an intelligent healthcare management system developed for Uzuri Chem Pharmacy in Thika, Kenya.
 Powered by Tabitha, an AI assistant, the system helps healthcare providers manage medical information and provide preliminary diagnoses based on symptoms.
 The system uses AI/ML to analyze symptoms and provide medication recommendations while maintaining secure patient records and prescriptions.

 ## Project Context

-Uzuri Chem Pharmacy serves an average of 150 patients daily, with patients coming from Thika Road and surrounding areas including Muranga.
+Uzur Chem Pharmacy serves an average of 150 patients daily, with patients coming from Thika Road and surrounding areas including Muranga.
 The system was developed to address key challenges faced by the pharmacy:

 - High patient volume leading to overwhelmed healthcare providers
 - Delays in retrieving medical records